k1r0s/preact-routlet/README.md

 ```
 - Lazy loading, Module splitting

-By default routes are only loaded if you evaluate classes that contain `@renderOnRoute` decorator, so simply by importing it.
+By default routes are only loaded if you evaluate classes that contain the `@renderOnRoute` decorator, so simply by importing it.
 But you need the plugin `syntax-dynamic-import` to dynamically use the import() function with Babel.

 ```javascript
 ...